rmorsomme/Fractals-and-Chaos-Game/RMD_Script.md

 The Function
 ------------

-We design a function `generate_sg` that uses the chaos game method to generate a Sierpinski Gasket.
+We design a function `generate_sg()` that uses the chaos game to generate a Sierpinski Gasket.
 The function has the following arguments:

 -   `n` determines the number of iterations.
 A large `n` produces a figure with a sharper pattern.

 -   `v1`, `v2` and `v3` determine the coordinates of the three vertices of the fractal.
 Their default values produce a equilateral triangle.

 -   `p` determines the location of the new point on the line segment between the previous point and the chosen vertex.
-Note that `p` must be comprised between `0` and `1`; small values indicates that the new point is close to the selected vertex, while values close to `1` indicate that the new point is close to the previous one.
+Note that `p` must be comprised between `0` and `1`; a small value indicates that the new point is close to the selected vertex, and a value close to `1` indicates that the new point is close to the previous one.

 -   `initial_point` indicates the location of the initial point.